Employees

 If there’s no collective agreement in place, employees are covered by The employment agreement between an employee and an employer.
 Also see ‘Employment agreement’.

-During the first 30 days, the new employee can choose to join the union and be covered by the collective agreement, or not join the union and be covered by an individual employment agreement.
+A new employee can choose to join the union and be covered by the collective agreement, or not join the union and be covered by an individual employment agreement.

 Union membership is a choice